 If it is not a rainy and cloudy day, you will see the Worthington Glacier from the road.
 The recreation site has a nice parking lot that costs $5 per vehicle.
 Here you can find bathrooms, a visitor center, and some hiking trails with lookout areas.

 You can also normally hike to the glacier in about 45-60 min.
-It is a short well-marked trail and also, wheel-chair accessible to a platform overlooking the glacier.
+It is a short well-marked trail and also, wheelchair access to a platform overlooking the glacier.
 The day I visited was snowing a lot, and the hiking trail to the glacier was closed for safety reasons.

-My next stop and I have to be honest that I was extremely excited, was the North Pole.
-I visited the Santa Claus House that is a huge gift shop with guess what?
+My next stop during my Alaska itinerary – and I have to be honest that I was extremely excited about – was the North Pole.
+I visited the Santa Claus House which is a huge gift shop with guess what?
 All Christmas amazing gifts, decorations, and more Christmas-themed things.

 I closed a tour with Aurora Lodge View and they are great – from pick up from a hotel to the facilities where you can wait comfortably enjoying some hot chocolate and fresh cookies, and it is very educational too.
 You can stay warm inside and they will alert you when the lights appear, or you can keep warm by a fire outside and gaze at the sky for that special moment.
 They will guide you through the experience to catch the best Aurora Borealis in Fairbanks.